imath/bp-wake-up-sleepers/README.md

 BP Wake Up Sleepers
 ===================

+This WP/BP Plugin is no more supported and this repository is now archived.

 BP Wake Up Sleepers is a BuddyPress plugin to allow the admin of a community to manage sleeping users.

 Sleeping users are :